Math AND Running 13.1 miles? This really is two-way torture

 If Runner A leaves the Pump House Restaurant heading clockwise on a 13.1-mile course at 10 a.m.
 Saturday, and his or her teammate, we’ll call him or her Runner B, leaves the Pump House Restaurant heading counter-clockwise on the same course, where will they meet?

-If this flashback to Algebra I is intriguing to you (for you true Science, Technology, Math and Engineering nerds, you’ll be better off figuring out the actual answer than relying on this communications/liberal arts major) and you’re in good enough shape to take on a half-marathon over this hilly, paved course, then Saturday morning at 10 o’clock is the race for you.
+If this flashback to Algebra I is intriguing to you (for you true Science, Technology, Engineering and Math nerds, you’ll be better off figuring out the actual answer than relying on this communications/liberal arts major) and you’re in good enough shape to take on a half-marathon over this hilly, paved course, then Saturday morning at 10 o’clock is the race for you.

 It’s called the Two-Way Torture Test.
 They want you to think it’s because runners are going two ways, but my hunch is it’s because they’re torturing you in two ways — with exercise and word problems.